 Patients with this condition tend to suffer from low blood sugar levels (hypoglycemia) , allergies, arthritic pain and weakened immune function overall.
 Women tend to show symptoms of imbalanced hormones – PMT, menopausal symptoms etc.

 Cortisol and DHEA are the two main hormones the Adrenal glands release in response to stress.

 DHEA declines during periods of stress.
 The main function of DHEA is its direct conversion into powerful hormones such as estrogen and testosterone and its effect on strengthening the normal immune response.
-If the normal levels are not restored it will produce an entire chain of effects with lowered levels of sex hormones – side effects of these imbalances include PMS, hypothyroidism, andropause, menopause.
+If the normal levels are not restored it will produce an entire chain of effects with lowered levels of sex hormones – side effects of these imbalances include PMS, hypothyroidism, andropause, and menopause.

 The adrenal and thyroid glands work together via their hormones controlling metabolism and therefore energy levels.
-The thyroid compensates for the overworked under producing adrenal glands by producing more thyroid hormone which leads to the common marker of adrenal dysfunction – feeling tired but wired.
+The thyroid compensates for the overworked producing adrenal glands by producing more thyroid hormone which leads to the common marker of adrenal dysfunction – feeling tired but wired.
 Eventually, the thyroid becomes exhausted and hypothyroidism develops.

 Diet is critical in re-vitalizing the body and getting it back into a state of health and well-being.
 Low carbohydrates, moderate protein, high healthy fats, quality cholesterol diet, and as un-refined as possible is essentially the foundation to build upon.
 Supplements alone generally will not make long-term permanent changes unless these macro-factors in the diet are addressed as well and the core inner digestive health of the patient is fully strengthened.
 So many ailments and diseases of the body started physiologically in the gut and can usually be fully resolved.